barahaw/HealthCareSys-NoSql/README.md

   ```
 - Make sure MongoDB and Redis are running before starting the server.
 - All code is organized into controllers, models, routes, and services for maintainability.
+- **AP-like design:** Most write operations are immediate and do not guarantee strong consistency between collections.
+Related updates (like doctor-patient relationships) are handled asynchronously or in a fire-and-forget manner for high availability and partition tolerance.
+- **CP-like design:** Some operations (like vital sign alerting) can be made strongly consistent by ensuring all DB and Redis operations succeed before responding to the client.

 ## License